Healthier AirNo Smoking & No Vaping policies. Vapor Products Regulations. Healthier air.

 Local authority: The WA Vapor Products law authorizes local jurisdictions to restrict the use of vapor products in indoor public places and in outdoor public places where children congregate.

-As of 2018, ten counties in WA and a number of cities have adopted no vaping in public places laws.
+As of October 2020, thirteen counties in WA and a number of cities have adopted no vaping in public places laws.
 Generally, these local laws prohibit vaping any substance in the same indoor places where smoking is prohibited.
-Some laws also prohibit vaping in outdoor places, like parks where children play.
+Four of these ordinances also prohibit vaping in outdoor places where children congregate, like parks, athletic fields, and beaches.
+A fifth county has accomplished similar protections through a separate ordinance prohibiting smoking and vaping in all county park areas.

-At the county level, No Vaping in Public Places laws have been enacted by the local Boards of Health in ten of Washington’s thirty-nine counties under their authority to protect the public health.
-These regulations were established by the local Boards of Health and local health departments in Clark, Grant, King, Kitsap, Kittitas, Pierce, San Juan, Snohomish, Spokane, and Whatcom counties.
+These No Vaping in Public Places regulations have been enacted by the local Boards of Health and local health departments in thirteen of Washington’s thirty-nine counties under their authority to protect the public health.
+The 13 WA counties are: Clark, Grant, Jefferson, King, Kitsap, Kittitas, Pierce, San Juan, Skagit, Snohomish, Spokane, Thurston, and Whatcom counties.

-this WA DOH handout overviews local regulations as of Sept.
-2017.
-It is excerpted from a report written by Community Environmental Health Strategies under a contract for DOH.
+This handout summarizes and compares twelve local No Vaping in Public Places regulations in WA State as of Sept.
+2020.
+It is updated and expanded from an earlier version that was excerpted from a 2017 report written by Community Environmental Health Strategies under a contract for WA DOH.

 Thinking about developing a local policy on vaping in public places?